ajbacon/CV/README.md

 ## Experience

-**Atkins WS** (start_date to end_date)
+**BAE Systems** (start_date to end_date)
-*Graduate Engineer to Senior Engineer*
-- Structural Engineer specialising in strength analysis of aircraft wings
-- Worked on the design and certification of Airbus A380, A350 and A400M wings
+- Consultant engineer brought in as a specialist in composite structures for the Type 26 Frigate programme

 **Surrey Satellite Technology Limited (SSTL)** (start_date to end_date)
 *Mechanical Systems Engineer*